relwell/LikeBuster/README.markdown

 ### Release 09162012 ###
 * Removing Pinterest spam
-* Calling LikeBuster only on Facebook.com domain for improved performance **The next version of the Firefox extension will contain both this release and the prior**
+* Calling LikeBuster only on Facebook.com domain for improved performance **The next version of the Firefox extension rev 20 contains both this release and the prior**

 ### Release 09062012 ###
 * Now removing Spotify spam